Battery monitoring system

 • Low maintenance

-• Reduce cabling
+• Reduced cabling

 • Reduced Mean time to repair (MTTR)